 DataSpace is a web application, based on the DSpace open source software, that is written in Java with a UI implemented by JSP pages and data stored in an Oracle database, Solr indices, as well as the file system.
 Since I joined, I have implemented UI changes and modified the submission workflow for the Senior Theses collection according to requests by the Dean of Students and Mudd Library.
 As a result, starting with the 2013 class year, theses are now available as full text on the Princeton network.
 In January 2016 I upgraded the DataSpace instance from version 1.8 to version 5.4.
 I rewrote DSpace ‘s checksum tool to allow targeted checking or status reporting of selected document subsets.
 In the course of implementing custom command line scripts, I bundled general-purpose functionality in a JRuby gem that enables interaction with DSpace Java objects from Ruby code.
 These scripts run on the DataSpace virtual machines inside a Docker container.
 All code and configurations are now maintained under Git, which simplifies the submission of code to the developer community.
 Several contributions have become part of the DSpace code base.
-I will present a poster on one of my DSpace UI modifications and give a developer track demonstration about the JRuby gem at the 2016 Open Repositories conference.
+I presented a poster on one of my DSpace UI modifications and gave a developer track demonstration about the JRuby gem at the 2016 Open Repositories conference.

 Emory University and Educopia